kuttaineh/ost/README.md

 Provides straightfoward Text-to-Speech via say.

 ## Platform details
-Written originally for macOS; should work for GNU/Linux with [say](https://manpages.org/say) installed (check your package manager) however, the voice specifications would have to be striped away.
+Written originally for macOS; should work for GNU/Linux with [say](https://manpages.org/say) installed (check your package manager).
 It may be possible to utilize this alternate say package upon Windows too by utilizing the [GNUstep windows installer](https://gnustep.github.io/windows/installer.html) however, this has not yet been tested.

 ### For Windows users:
 You may choose to try the path above or, install [zsh](https://walterteng.com/using-zsh-on-windows) and [wsay](https://github.com/p-groarke/wsay).
 Then update the ost file via a global search-and-replace in order to add the letter 'w' infront of all existing calls to say.
 Alternatively, you could just rename wsay.exe to say.exe and leave the source alone.